Driving in Boston is not for the faint-hearted.

 Check our tips on where to find the best short term car rentals, including a couple of options you may not know about.

-If you're driving to Boston but won't actually need a car while you're here, you can save a ton of money and avoid the hassle and potential liabilities of driving in Boston by parking your car at one of the Boston subway stations that allow overnight parking (go to the MBTA's website and click on "parking" to find a list).
+If you're driving to Boston but won't actually need a car while you're here, you can save a ton of money and avoid the hassle and potential liabilities of driving in Boston by parking your car at one of the Boston subway stations that allow overnight parking (go to the MBTA's website at www.mbta.com and click on "parking" to find a list).

 For example, if someone mentions "Prison Point Bridge" when telling you how to drive from Cambridge to Charlestown, you've just heard the historical name for the overpass where Land Boulevard (usually called "Memorial Drive," the name of the road along the north side of the Charles River before it morphs into Land Boulevard) near Route 28 (locally called "O'Brien Highway") and Route 93.
 Famed Boston architect Charles Bulfinch designed a prison built near here in the early 1800s - now long gone.